raywo/MMM-PublicTransportLeipzig/README.md

 MMM-PublicTransportLeipzig is a module for the [MagicMirror](https://github.com/MichMich/MagicMirror) project by [Michael Teeuw](https://github.com/MichMich).

-It shows live public transport information for Leibzig based on LVB (Leipziger Verkehrsbetriebe) data.
+It shows live public transport information for Leipzig based on LVB (Leipziger Verkehrsbetriebe) data.
 MMM-PublicTransportLeipzig uses the [lvb](https://github.com/juliuste/lvb) REST API by [juliuste](https://github.com/juliuste).

 **Notes:**
 *The module is working fine.
 But there are some known issues.
-(See [Known Issues](#Known-Issues).)*
+(See [Known Issues](#known-issues).)*

 ## How it works
 After you installed MMM-PublicTransportLeipzig you just configure it to your needs and that’s it.
 The only config you really need to set is the station you want to display.
 Everything else is covered by defaults but can be configured by you anyway.
-For instance you can enter a time you need to get to the station (``timeToStation`` in config).
+For instance you can enter a time you need to get to the station (`timeToStation` in config).
 Then the module calculates the next reachable departures and draws a line between reachable and unreachable departures.

 For details see the [Configuration](#configuration) section.